 Centered on Civil Liberties & Political Issues, Human Development & Socioeconomic Matters

-The fall of the Soviet Union in 1991 have demoted communism and socialism to the least importance upon which capitalistic notions flourished all around the world.
+The fall of the Soviet Union in 1991 has demoted communism and socialism to the least importance upon which capitalistic notions flourished all around the world.
 Since then, the dominant economic trends revolve around the economic theory of deregulation of the markets and noninterference of governments, theorized as the Free Market system.

-Actually, the Lebanese parliament has made four indefensible mistakes: the first is when they cancelled the longstanding right of compensation to old renters, and did not include a lump sum of monetary aids to the underprivileged senior citizens and poor tenants, most of whom have no resources to buy or rent out similar humble houses.
+Actually, the Lebanese parliament has made four indefensible mistakes: the first is when they canceled the longstanding right of compensation to old renters and did not include a lump sum of monetary aids to the underprivileged senior citizens and poor tenants, most of whom have no resources to buy or rent out similar humble houses.

 Affordable!
-But what in precise is considered affordable.
+But what in precise is considered affordable?

-Unfortunately, similar housing standards, or even lesser patterns, have never been adopted in this country.
-Taking into account that the lowest rent cost of modest house nowadays, in remote areas, exceeds the minimum monthly wage—let alone rentable houses are so scarce.
-This unfortunate actuality leads to one mere conclusion: what is unaffordable now will be unthinkable after the invalidation of old rent contracts since the demand for houses will soar up to unprecedented levels.
-Yet, there are interest groups (mostly housing development companies) and zealous politicians (mostly Landlords) still try to understate the socioeconomic consequences of this unfair law on the poor and low-income families: the mass majority of the Lebanese.
+Unfortunately, similar housing standards, or even lesser formula, have never been adopted in this country.
+Keeping in mind that the lowest rent cost of modest houses nowadays, in remote areas, exceed the minimum monthly wage—let alone that rentable houses are so scarce.
+This unfortunate actuality leads to one clear conclusion: what is unaffordable now will be unthinkable after the invalidation of old rent contracts since the demand for houses will soar up to unprecedented levels.
+Yet, there are interest groups such as mega housing development companies, naive politicos, and loaded landlords, still try to understate the socioeconomic consequences of this unfair law on the poor and low-income families: the mass majority of the Lebanese.

 The government is required to deal with the need for having modest houses as one of the basic needs for adequate living, not as an accessory.
 Otherwise, they are just widening the social and economic gaps much further among citizens, and imprudently turning the poor masses against the authorities.